 For information on the TARIC, see the Import Tariffs section above.

-EU regulations on hormones ban most U.S. beef and beef products from entry into the EU and disable the importation of certain live cattle.
+EU regulations on hormones ban most U.S. beef and beef products from entry into the EU and prevent the importation of certain live cattle.
 The United States successfully challenged the EU hormone ban at the World Trade Organization, but the EU has not yet opened its market to hormone-treated beef.
-The EC has instead opened a quota for the import of hormone-free beef.
+The European Commission has instead opened a quota for the import of hormone-free beef.

 In 2016, the U.S. beef industry put forward a petition to reinstate trade actions against the EU in connection with the EU’s longstanding ban on the import of most beef produced in the United States.
 On February 2017, the Office of the United States Trade Representative (USTR) held a hearing in Washington, DC to gather comments on the petition.
-The U.S. and the EU are discussing a review of the Memorandum of Understanding (MOU) on hormone beef.
-In the spring of 2019, the United States and the EU concluded an updated agreement modifying the Memorandum Of Understanding (MOU) on High Quality Beef (HQB).
-Under the new regime, 18,500 mt Product Weight Equivalent (PWE) of hormone-free raised beef is reserved for the United States, increasing to 35,000 mt PWE in year seven under the new agreement.
-Upon implementation of the new agreement, the HQB quota tier for the United States for that first quarter should be roughly 4.625 mt PWE.
-For more information see the FAS GAIN Report.
+In the spring of 2019, the United States and the EU concluded an updated agreement modifying the Memorandum of Understanding (MOU) on High Quality Beef (HQB).
+Under the new regime, 18,500 MT Product Weight Equivalent (PWE) of hormone-free raised beef is reserved for the United States, increasing to 35,000 MT PWE in year seven under the new agreement.
+For January-March 2022, 38 percent of the 6,350 MT quarterly allocation was imported.
+Most U.S. beef imports are destined for the EU restaurant sector, so growth in U.S. beef exports to the EU will depend on continued post-COVID economic recovery in the tourism and hotel and restaurant sectors.
 U.S. exporters can use this quota as well as the Hilton quota for exporting high quality bovine meat to the European Union.
+For more information see GAIN Report - New High-Quality Beef TRQ Allocation Starting January 1, 2020.
 This report details the program and certification requirements for both tariff rate quotas.